HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 For instance, the image that would be fetched over an insecure connection in `<img src="http://example.com/foo.png">` will instead be fetched over HTTPS when the [`upgrade-insecure-requests`](https://www.w3.org/TR/upgrade-insecure-requests/) directive is present.

 This is particularly helpful as browsers block mixed content: for pages that are loaded over HTTPS, content that is included from HTTP would be blocked without the `upgrade-insecure-requests` directive.
-The adoption of this directive is likely much higher relatice to the others as it is a good starting point for a content security policy as it is unlikely to break content and is easy to implement.
+The adoption of this directive is likely much higher relative to the others as it is a good starting point for a content security policy as it is unlikely to break content and is easy to implement.

 The CSP directives that indicate from which sources content can be included (the `*-src` directives), have a much lower adoption: only 18.51% of the CSP policies served on desktop pages and 16.12% on mobile pages.
 One of the reasons for this, is that web developers are facing [many challenges in the adoption of CSP](https://wkr.io/publication/raid-2014-content_security_policy.pdf).
 Although a strict CSP policy can provide significant security benefits well beyond thwarting XSS attacks, an ill-defined one may prevent certain content from loading.